gheorghitamutu/FactoryWatcher/design_patterns/README.md

 While they serve different purposes, there might be instances where both sets of patterns could be applied in building complex IIoT systems that involve intricate software architectures for handling industrial data and interactions among devices.

 ## Design Patterns in IIoT
 Industrial Internet of Things (IIoT) design patterns refer to reusable solutions to common problems and challenges encountered when developing IIoT systems.
 These patterns help create scalable, robust, and efficient architectures for managing and processing data in industrial environments.

+Azure has an in-depth enumeration and explanation of Cloud Design Patterns here: [Cloud Design Patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/).

-Several design patterns are commonly employed in IIoT:
+Some cloud design patterns are commonly employed in IIoT:
 1. Pub-Sub (Publisher/Subscriber)
    - Utilized for communication between various devices, sensors, and applications.
 Devices publish data to specific topics, and other devices or applications subscribe to these topics to receive the data they are interested in.
 This pattern enables a loosely coupled architecture and facilitates scalability.
 This pattern involves a messaging system where sensors or devices publish data to a broker.
 Other devices or applications can subscribe to the broker to receive the data they need.
 2. Edge Computing